 Periods of change can be important crucibles for trust and distrust.
 Change disconnects people from their previous employment roles.
 It alters their relationships with close colleagues through whom their organisational identity is nested.
 More insidiously, the way change is managed can expose inequalities and inconsistencies leaving those affected feeling less committed.
 Transformations can create the emergence of internal threats to organisations, as longstanding employees become disgruntled, angry and sufficiently disengaged to behave in counterproductive ways as a form of redress, or worse, revenge.

 Suddenly model employees can become distrustful.
-These behaviours can be small scale such as time wasting, or more serious insider threat activities such as destroying systems or leaking confidential information; they must therefore be considered within a broader context of threat to wider publics and national security.
+These behaviours can be small-scale such as time-wasting, or more serious insider threat activities such as destroying systems or leaking confidential information; they must therefore be considered within a broader context of the threat to wider publics and national security.
 So how can organisations stay secure during times of change?
-From our research, we propose that understanding better the elements which support trust development, maintenance and its repair will avoid these shifts to distrust.
+From our research, we propose that understanding better the elements which support trust development, maintenance, and its repair will avoid these shifts to distrust.

 Recent studies have shown control systems complement trust.
 Input controls provide re-assurance determining who enters the organisation, while output control covers what is done.
 Process controls concern how things are done, allowing employees to better navigate their way and creating consistency across different components of large organisations.
 Finally, sanctions and punishments show the seriousness directed at those who deviate.
 Transparent and fairly-used controls are enhancers of trust levels.
 Employees pick up clues and signals about organisations and their key agents during the course of their employment.
 While those at the top of the organisation are important, the line manager plays a critical role in such signalling.